TheOneTheProdigy/DCC-Locomotive-Throttle/README.md

 # DCCTrainController

-A DCCTrainController is a simple DIY, handheld controller that talks to a wThrottle Server (JMRI, DCC++EX and many others) using the wiThrottle protocol to control DCC model trains.
+The DCCTrainController is a simple DIY, handheld controller that talks to a wThrottle Server (JMRI, DCC++EX and many others) using the wiThrottle protocol to control DCC model trains.

 ---